An way to isolating SQL high CPU concerns is summarised in the screenshot below:

 Right Click on the instance, go to reports> Standard reports

-13. Once the top CPU queries are identified, get the list of all the SQL tables involved using statement_text and command_text column output obtained from step 10.
+13. Once the top CPU queries have been discovered, use the statement_text and command_text column output from step 10 to generate a list of all SQL tables involved.

-Check if there are any select queries which are causing high CPU, check with application team if they can be stopped temporarily on high OLTP servers.
+Check if there are any select queries that are consuming a lot of CPU, and ask the application team if these may be temporarily stopped on high-performance OLTP servers.

-14. Once the database maintenance activity is performed (like Index rebuild and Stats update), if SQL is still using high CPU, execute the query mentioned in Step 10.
+14. If SQL is still using a lot of CPU after the database maintenance activity (such Index rebuild and Stats update), run the query specified in Step 10.

-Collect the Plan handle and SQL handle information from below query:
+Take note of the Plan handle and SQL handle from the following query:

 select sql_handle,plan_handle from sys.dm_exec_requests where session_id=<session_id>